 - Ex.
 At the end of a long round a golfer finely pinpoints the green from the 18th tee as she shifts focus from the tee to the hole.
 She gets to the green and is able to carefully analyze the green to sink her championship put!

 - Contrast Sensitivity is the ability to detect subtle differences between a target and its background.
-Good contrast sensitivity allows athletes to more easily pick up the target and identify spin and trajectory more readily.
+Good contrast sensitivity allows athletes to more easily pick up the target and identify spin.

 - Ex.
 A baseball batter recognizes the pitch is a two-seem fastball based on the spin of the ball.